Genre: Action Developer: Delphine Software Publisher: Virgin Games Players: 1 Released: 1994

 One of the most critically acclaimed games of the early nineties was Another World (also known as Out of this World in North America).
 Released in 1991, it told the tale of Lester Knight Chaykin, a physicist who’s stranded on a hostile alien planet after an experiment goes awry.
 What set this game apart from its contemporaries was the way it managed to convey a story in a cinematic fashion while at the same time boasting pretty good gameplay.
 The game was ported to almost every platform available at the time (and then some) and paved the way for Flashback, which many critics referred to as being a spiritual successor to Out of this World because of its similar storytelling and fluid gameplay.

 What many people today forget though, is that there actually exists a true sequel to the classic.
-Contrary to the other two game, this game was exclusively released for one and one console only!
+Contrary to the other two games, this game was exclusively released for one and one console only!
 That console was the Sega CD, and the name of the game is Heart of the Alien.

 Now for all those who never played Out of this World before (which, considering the number of platforms the game has been released on – counting thirteen official and at least six unofficial ports – seems unlikely) but intend on doing so, let me tell you that this is the definite version to get!
 This is because both the sequel and the original game are included on the disc.
 So basically, you get two games in one; or rather, you get the fully enhanced tale, since storywise Heart of the Alien picks up right after the cliffhanger ending of Part I. Now, you may ask, is it worth it?

 What put the original on the map was its immersive atmosphere.
 It was the first game to connect gameplay virtually seamlessly with cut scenes.
-Granted, the polygonal graphics weren’t quite as beautiful as the bitmaps used in classic jump-’n-run or a point-and-click adventures, but the adventurous feel more than made up for it.
+Granted, the polygonal graphics weren’t quite as beautiful as the bitmaps used in classic jump-‘n-run or a point-and-click adventures, but the adventurous feel more than made up for it.
 Not only could you do more than just run or jump (but also depending on your situation shoot, swim, duck, crawl and other things), but you could truly interact with your surroundings.
-It actually felt like you were playing a movie while at the same time maintained control over your environment (and not just in the “push a button at the right moment” interactive movie style).
+It actually felt like you were playing a movie while at the same time, you maintained control over your environment (and not just in the “push a button at the right moment” interactive movie style).
 I admit that the graphics look a bit dated by today’s standards (they touched upon the looks of the original slightly, but I feel that they could’ve done more – Heart of the Alien doesn’t reach the graphical quality of Flashback, even though it was released at a later date).
 They still do their job nicely, though.

 It’s the whole cinematic feel that makes this such an enjoyable experience.
 You keep on playing because you always want to know how the game and story further develop.
 Since Out of this World ended on a cliffhanger, starting up Heart of the Alien right after finishing the first game feels even more rewarding.
 The sequel uses even more cut scenes to carry the story, which still connect pretty well with the rest of the gameplay.
 Whether this was necessary or not might be debatable (purists may complain that this breaks up the seams between the movie and the gameplay parts), but it still manages to tell an exciting sci-fi story, even without the use of voice actors or screen texts.